-Now you can the washer and wait until the washing program is finished.
+Now you can turn on the washer and wait until the washing program is finished.

 You can either press a start button or pull out the dial that chooses load types.

-In the meantime, you can prepare space to dry your clothes.
+In the meantime, prepare space to dry your clothes.

 You can also make room in your closet.
 Why not take a few minutes to organize your wardrobe and separate the essentials from what is superfluous?